-- l.
-Introduction:

-- A. Background

-- B. Research Question

-- II.
-Literature Review
+II.Literature Review

-- A. Problem Identification- (what is missing in the current body of research?)

-- B. Analysis of literature (This will be a large part of your paper).

-- III.
-Hypothesis and variable operationalization

-- IV.
-Research Design

-- IV.
-Evaluation of Ethics
+- A. Problem Identification- (what is missing in the current body of research?) - B. Analysis of literature (This will be a large part of your paper). - III.
+Hypothesis and variable operationalization - A. The hypothesis will be worded as a prediction in a concise manner.
+The variables being examined will be operationalized. - IV.
+Research Design - A. What type of design would be used to examine this hypothesis? - B. What sample will be examined? - V. Evaluation of Ethics - A. Examination of ethical concerns with this design will be discussed.

-- V. References
+VI.
+References

 Clear organization of paper- 5 points

 Research question identified concisely and appropriately- 5 points

 Reference page includes 3 academic sources- 10 points

 APA Format- 5 points

 Spelling and Grammar- 5 points